simonpo/workshops/02-DataScience.md

 * How to read/write data
 * Intro to Jupyter, using Python or R

-## Modeling lifecycle using ML Studio and Workbench
+## Modeling lifecycle using ML Studio and SDK

 placeholder